-The Diabetes Care Survey (DCS), a self-administered paper-and-pencil questionnaire, was fielded during Panel 20, Round 5 and Panel 21, Round 3.
+The Diabetes Care Survey (DCS), a self-administered paper-and-pencil questionnaire, was fielded during Panel 21, Round 5 and Panel 22, Round 3.
 Households received a DCS based on their response to DIABDX in the Priority Conditions Enumeration (PE) section of the CAPI instrument, which asks whether the person was ever told by a doctor or health professional that he/she had diabetes.
-REFDIAB, collected at PC02A, allows the respondent to indicate that diabetes was reported in the PE section in error (REFDIAB = 2).
-Respondents were not prompted to confirm or deny the report of diabetes; REFDIAB was set to "2" (Person Does Not Have Diabetes) only if the respondent offered the information.
-DIABDX is set to "No" (2) and the DCS was not distributed to persons who reported diabetes in error.
+Prior to 2017, the variable REFDIAB, collected at PC02A, allowed the respondent to indicate that diabetes was reported in the PE section in error (REFDIAB = 2).
+In 2017, REFDIAB (denial by the respondent of a diabetes diagnosis) was dropped from CAPI.